top of page

 It's just that what you were taught about writing doesn't work for you.

-Maybe you need to learn some workarounds for your beautiful brain.
+Maybe all you need is to learn some workarounds for your beautiful brain.

 There’s nothing wrong with that.